open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/managed-serviceaccount.md

 ```

 By default, the addon manager will be automatically discovering the addition or
-removal the managed clusters and installs the proxy agents into them on the
+removal the managed clusters and installs the managed serviceaccount agents into
-fly.
-To check out the healthiness status of the proxy agents, we can run:
+them on the fly.
+To check out the healthiness status of the managed serviceaccount
+agents, we can run:

 ```shell
 $ kubectl get managedclusteraddon -A